pairshaped/curlingio-docs/blog/2026-03-08-parallel-tests-for-free.md

 ---

-*This is Part 7 of the Curling IO Foundation series.*
+*This is Part 7 of the Curling IO Foundation series.
+Next up: [A Live Admin Panel Without Writing JavaScript](/blog/live-admin-without-javascript).*